 Product Issue Polycom Global Management System Global Management System managers may notice incorrect caller ID listed under the Call Status tab in the Global Management System Manager.
 This occurs when a Polycom PVX is in a video call with a ViewStation FX.
 The current version of Global Management System does not display alert messages from PVX systems.
-Polycom iPower T.120 does not work with an iPower if the iPower is configured for encryption required. iPower systems do not accept transferred calls from Polycom PVX at this time.
+Polycom HDX When you use Polycom HDX to initiate a SIP call above 1920 kbps to Polycom PVX, PVX accepts the call and connects at the specified rate, although PVX does not support calls above 1920 kbps.
+Polycom iPower iPower systems do not accept transferred calls from Polycom PVX at this time.
 When sharing data from PVX to an iPower system, you must wait until the readiness tone is heard before sending data.
 Sending data before the receiving end is ready to accept it, may result in having to disconnect and redial the call.
 During audio-only calls to an iPower system, the data-sharing buttons on the PVX system may appear to be active and functional when they are not.

-Polycom MGC Polycom PVX does not support sending snapshots when in a conference call with an MGC-100 using H.261 protocols.
-To correct this, reestablish the call using H.263 protocols.
-Users may experience ghosting and freezing image video when in a video call with an MGC-100 bridge running software version 5.0.
+Product Issue Polycom MGC In a video switching SIP conference through the MGC, PVX connects in secondary mode.
+Polycom PVX does not support sending snapshots when in a conference call with an MGC-100 using H.261 protocols.
+To correct this, reestablish the call using H 263 protocols Users may experience ghosting and freezing image video when in a video call with an MGC-100 bridge running software version 5.0.
 MGC version 5.1 addresses this issue.
 PVX far end camera control (FECC) is not operable on SIP calls through a Polycom MGC conferencing bridge.
-When deactivating a T.120 data-share through a bridged MGC call, the data-share option buttons may continue to appear active and functional in the PVX application when they are not.
 PVX SIP calls through an MGC bridge to a VSX system running version 7.5.2 may result in no audio being heard from the VSX system.
 In a 384 kbps transcoded conference with dynamic bandwidth allocation, encryption, and People+Content on the MGC, the PVX system reports packet loss.
 To avoid this problem, disable dynamic bandwidth allocation for calls using the MGC.
 Calls using a 128 kbps continuous presence SIP conference room on the MGC+H29 connect as secondary mode.
-To avoid this problem, set the MGC's video algorithm to H.263 and set the video format to a format other than Auto (for example, CIF or QCIF).
-In a 384 kbps call that uses a continuous presence meeting room on the MGC, the transmit rate does not go above 70 kbps.
+To avoid this problem, set the MGC's video algorithm to H.263 and set the video format to a format other than Auto (for example, CIF or QCIF).In a 384 kbps call that uses a continuous presence meeting room on the MGC, the transmit rate does not go above 70 kbps.
 In a 384 kbps transcoding multipoint call that uses People+Content on the MGC, the people transmit rate drops when the system receives content.
+Polycom PathNavigator Users may experience an audio screech when in a Conference on Demand call.
+This is caused when one or more of the conference parties are placed on mute.
+To correct, users should unmute the far sites.
+If you designate a PathNavigator version 5.0 or 6.0 address as your system gatekeeper, call forwarding settings will not automatically be reestablished when you close and then reopen PVX.
+This problem does not occur with PathNavigator version 7.0.
+Call transfer cannot currently be used when you are in a call using Conference on Demand. one endpoint is using PathNavigator 5.0.
+Use one of the following options to correct this: Register both end points with PathNavigator 5.0.
+De-select PathNavigator and reestablish the call.